zkoss/zkspringboot/README.md

 	}
 ```
 Resolves to `/zkau/web/views/demo.zul`

-ZK's UpdateServlet will locate the file on the classpath e.g. in `src/main/resources/web/views/demo.zul`
+ZK's DHtmlUpdateServlet will locate the file on the classpath e.g. in `src/main/resources/web/views/demo.zul`
 A configured prefix e.g. `/myprefix` will be inserted before the view name: `/zkau/web[/myprefix]/views/demo.zul`

 ### zk.richlet-filter-mapping